splunk/public-o11y-docs/gdi/opentelemetry/troubleshoot-logs.rst

 Exclude log data in the Collector
 ==================================================================================

-By default, the Splunk Distribution of the OpenTelemetry Collector collects and send logs to Observability Cloud through a ``logs`` pipeline that uses the Splunk HEC exporter.
-See :ref:`exclude-log-data` for more information.
+Depending on its configuration, the Splunk Distribution of the OpenTelemetry Collector might collect and send logs to Observability Cloud through a ``logs`` pipeline that uses the Splunk HEC exporter.

+To turn off logs colletion, see :ref:`exclude-log-data` for more information.

 Send logs from the Collector to Splunk Cloud Platform or Enterprise